jckpn/lboro-comp-vision-notes/Computer Vision.md

 - Can even be used to generate new images from saved textures

-## What are Texels?
+## Texels

 - A texture is a pattern of **repeated elements** – some repetition in the intensity and relative positions of the pixels
 - The repeated elements are known as **‘texels’** (or **texture primitives**)

-### How Texels Vary
+### Texel Variations

-Texels vary depending on the texture it describes; the texels can vary by:
+Depending on the textures they describe, texels can vary by their:

 - **Speed**: texels can vary **rapidly** (close patterns) or **slowly** (larger patterns)
 - **Directionality**: some textures (like wood grain) have a **preferred direction**, whereas others (like sand) do not